privacyguides/privacyguides.org/docs/android/overview.en.md

 Verified Boot ensures the integrity of the operating system files, thereby preventing an adversary with physical access from tampering or installing malware on the device.
 In the unlikely case that malware is able to exploit other parts of the system and gain higher privileged access, Verified Boot will prevent and revert changes to the system partition upon rebooting device.

 Unfortunately, OEMs are only obliged to support Verified Boot on their stock Android distribution.
 Only a few OEMs such as Google support custom AVB key enrollment on their devices.
-Additionally, some AOSP derivatives such as LineageOS or /e/ OS do not support Verified Boot even on hardware with Verified Boot support for third party operating systems.
+Additionally, some AOSP derivatives such as LineageOS or /e/ OS do not support Verified Boot even on hardware with Verified Boot support for third-party operating systems.
 We recommend that you check for support **before** purchasing a new device.
 AOSP derivatives which do not support Verified Boot are **not** recommended.

 ## Firmware Updates